JuliaLang/julia/doc/stdlib/base.rst

    Construct a random cyclic permutation of the given length.

-.. function:: shuffle(v)

-   Randomly rearrange the elements of a vector.

 .. function:: shuffle!(v)

-   In-place version of :func:`shuffle`.
+   Randomly rearrange the elements of a vector in-place

 .. function:: reverse(v)